AdobeDocs/commerce-testing/src/pages/functional-testing-framework/index.md

 -  To facilitate functional testing and minimize the effort it takes to perform regression testing
 -  Enable extension developers to provide functional tests for their extensions
--  Ensure a common standard of quality between Adobe Commerce and Magento Open Source, extension developer,s and system integrators
+-  Ensure a common standard of quality between Adobe Commerce and Magento Open Source, extension developers and system integrators

 The framework also focuses on the following: